ags799/ags799.github.io/_posts/2020-06-06-less-than-obvious-rust.md

 # Clone vs Copy
 From [the docs](https://doc.rust-lang.org/std/clone/trait.Clone.html#:~:text=Differs%20from%20Copy%20in%20that,Clone%20and%20run%20arbitrary%20code.),
-> `Copy` is implicit and extremely inexpensive, while `Clone` is always expensive and may or may not be expensive.
+> `Copy` is implicit and extremely inexpensive, while `Clone` is always explicit and may or may not be expensive.

 # Vec<T>, [T], and &[T]